 One of the shortcomings of the Fuji XT2 is considered to be not a stellar high ISO performance.
 But, once again I do not entirely agree with the conclusion.
 I guess if you compare XT2 ISO performance to a full frame sensor camera like Sony 7r it might be the case, but I find the ISO performance is excellent for the APS-C camera.
 I was surprised that at ISO 12800 images are still usable with plenty of details.

-The combination of excellent ISO performance with improved and extended Auto ISO functionality, allows me to shoot in the conditions I would never consider shooting before.
+The combination of excellent ISO performance with improved and extended Auto ISO functionality, allows me to shoot in conditions I would never consider shooting before.

 The day I received the camera and the lens I went on a day-long trip to shoot winter landscapes.
 After shooting for 2 hours I realized that I had cramps in my fingers.

 Sony a6000 is a small camera, but it has a beefy, not very deep but pretty wide grip and I could comfortably carry the camera using my entire palm.
-But the Fuji XT2 is a bigger and heavier camera with the tiny grip and I always had to squeeze it with my fingers putting unnecessary strain on them.
+But the Fuji XT2 is a bigger and heavier camera with a tiny grip and I always had to squeeze it with my fingers putting unnecessary strain on them.

 After 5 minutes of Googling, I realized the small grip was a common issue for many Fuji cameras.
 And of course, I found the solution fast.
 I ordered the thumb grip, and it almost fixed the problem.